marcelap99/unplugged-retreat/README.md

+##Format your mobile layout
+###STEP 3 OF 7
+- Set Width using percentage
+- Set Margins and Padding with pixels
+- handled browser default margins

 ##Style Your Layout with Flex Box
 ###STEP 2 OF 7
 - Applied flexbox model to all sections, wrappers, and content divs.